Resetting or rebooting your Tesla can solve several minor and major issues you may be experiencing, such as:

 - Keep buttons pressed for up to 10 seconds, and the driver's touchscreen will reboot.

 - Continue to keep the brakes pressed as the system restarts.

 Option 4: Tesla power down and restart

 Sit in the car with the door closed and don't touch anything or open the door other than to follow the instructions.
-This is also best done where its quiet as being able to listen to the car can help, otherwise, pay attention to the time.
+This is also best done where it's quiet as listening to the car can help; otherwise, pay attention to the time.